davidtinker/grails-cors/README.md

 Changelog
 ---------
+1.1.5:
+- Got rid of deprecated ConfigHolder so plugin works with Grails 2.4
+-

 1.1.4:
 - Fixed issue with Access-Control-Allow-Origin in cors.headers being ignored.
 If cors.headers does not contain Access-Control-Allow-Origin then any Origin accepted (any or those matching cors.allow.origin.regex) is echoed